numfocus/gsoc/2016/ideas-list-matplotlib.md

 More broadly, this task will involve designed new user-friendly APIs to more automatically deal with certain types of data.

+This work may include:

+- implementing categorical axis in top of the mpl units framework (this may or may not be possible / make sense)
+- implement improved / combined API for bar plots
+    - this API should cover all of the styles currently exposed by hist
+- implement proper 2D heat map API
+    - based on imshow or pcolormesh?
+    - move hinton demo into main API?
+- ensuring that the interactive features are categorical aware
+- sort out how / if multiple categorical artists should interact with each other.
+This may interact with the Compound Artists project.
+- implement API for categorical color mapping
+- possible interactions with
+    - altair
+    - seaborn
+    - pandas

 ### Open Source Development Experience

 This work will be done in Python.
 Pandas experience would be very helpful.
+Domain expertise working with categorical data helpful but not required.

 <a name="macosx"></a>
 ## New Mac OSX backend